 - RAW/JPEG: Larger RAFs are written to the fast, UHS-II-capable slot one, while smaller JPEGs are written to the slower, UHS-I slot.

-Peronsally, I’ll opt for RAW/JPEG so I can copy JPEGs to my iOS devices, and RAFS to my Mac, with the exception of when I’m on a big vacation where I might choose backup.
+I typically select RAW/JPEG so I can copy JPEGs to my iOS devices, and both JPEGs and RAFS to my Mac, but I choose backup when on a big trip.

 Electronic Viewfinder (EVF)